 Objects created by the class were gathered into a free exhibition open to all Governors Island visitors, August 17 through 20.

-Educational initiatives at Shandaken: Governors Island are generously supported by The Andy Warhol Foundation for the Visual Arts and The LeRoy Neiman Foundation.
+Educational initiatives in the Shandaken Projects' print studio are generously supported by The Andy Warhol Foundation for the Visual Arts and The LeRoy Neiman Foundation.